Relative p-adic Hodge theory: Foundations: Spectra of nonarchimedean Banach rings

-As noted by Berkovich \cite[\S 2.1]{berkovich1}, for any affinoid algebra $A$ over $K$, we can construct an analytic field $L$ containing $K$ so that $A_L$ is a strictly affinoid algebra over $L$.
-For instance, choose a strict surjection $K\{T_1/r_1,\dots,T_n/r_n\} \to A$.
-Put $L_0 = K$.
-For $i=1,\dots,n$, if $r_i$ is in the divisible closure of $|L_i^\times|$, then put $L_{i+1} = L_i$; otherwise, put $L_{i+1} = L_i\{T/r_i,r_i/T\}$, which is an analytic field \cite[Proposition~2.1.2]{berkovich1}.
-The field $L = L_n$ has the desired property.
-This construction is used repeatedly in \cite[\S 2]{berkovich1} to extend many properties of strictly affinoid algebras established in \cite{bgr} to more general affinoid algebras. \end{remark}

-\begin{lemma}[Noether normalization] For any nonzero strictly $K$-affinoid algebra $A$, there exists a finite strict monomorphism $K\{T_1,\dots,T_n\} \to A$ for some $n \geq 0$. \end{lemma} \begin{proof} See \cite[Corollary~6.1.2/2]{bgr}. \end{proof} \begin{cor} Let $A$ be a strictly $K$-affinoid algebra. \begin{enumerate} \item[(a)] Every maximal ideal of $A$ has residue field finite over $K$. \item[(b)] The formula $\alpha \mapsto \gothp_\alpha$ defines a bijection from the points of $\calM(A)$ with residue field finite over $K$ to the maximal ideals of $A$. \item[(c)] If $A$ is nonzero, then the sets in (b) are nonempty. \end{enumerate} \end{cor} \begin{proof} Assertion (a) follows from Lemma~\ref{L:Noether normalization}.
+\begin{lemma}[Noether normalization] For $A \neq 0$, there exists a finite strict monomorphism $K\{T_1,\dots,T_n\} \to A$ for some $n \geq 0$. \end{lemma} \begin{proof} See \cite[Corollary~6.1.2/2]{bgr}. \end{proof} \begin{cor} The following statement are true. \begin{enumerate} \item[(a)] Every maximal ideal of $A$ has residue field finite over $K$. \item[(b)] The formula $\alpha \mapsto \gothp_\alpha$ defines a bijection from $\Maxspec(A)$ to the points of $\calM(A)$ with residue field finite over $K$.
+(We will hereafter identify $\Maxspec(A)$ with a subspace of $\calM(A)$ and of $\Spa(A,A^+)$.) \item[(c)] If $A$ is nonzero, then the sets in (b) are nonempty. \end{enumerate} \end{cor} \begin{proof} Assertion (a) follows from Lemma~\ref{L:Noether normalization}.
 For (b), note that on one hand, if $\calH(\alpha)$ is finite over $K$, then $A \to \calH(\alpha)$ is surjective because its image generates a dense subfield containing $K$.
 Consequently, $\gothp_\alpha$ is a maximal ideal of $A$.
 Conversely, if $\gothm$ is a maximal ideal of $A$, then $A/\gothm$ is a finite extension of $K$, and so is complete for the unique multiplicative extension of the norm on $K$.
 It thus may be identified with $\calH(\alpha)$ for some $\alpha \in \calM(A)$.
 This proves (b); since any nonzero ring has a maximal ideal, (b) implies (c). \end{proof}